Raja Bell: Personal life and family

 In July 2004, Bell married his girlfriend, Cindy Greenman.
 On May 2, 2007, Cindy gave birth to their first child, Dia, by c-section six hours before tip-off of Game 5 against the Los Angeles Lakers in the 1st round of the 2007 NBA Playoffs.
 The Suns won that game 119–110, closing the series at 4–1.
 His wife gave birth to another child, Tai Brooklyn, on November 8, 2008.

-Bell has one sibling, Tombi Bell, a former WNBA basketball player who attended the University of Florida and is the former coach of the Miami Hurricanes women's basketball team.
+Bell has one sibling, Tombi Bell, a former WNBA basketball player who attended the University of Florida and is a former assistant coach of the Miami Hurricanes women's basketball team.

 Bell has been a vegetarian since the age of 2.

 On June 17, 2024, Raja's son, Dia, announced his commitment to play football for the University of Texas at Austin.
 He is one of the top quarterbacks in the 2026 high school recruiting rankings.